mc24887/MD-e-Portfolio/modules/network-security/index.md

 # Network Security

-This section contains artefacts, reflections, and assessments for the **Network Security** module.
+This page contains reflections, assignments, and skills development artefacts for the **Network Security** module.